thomas-lamiaux/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

    If :token:`reference` involves independent constants or other inductive types, we recommend defining their equality first.

+.. cmd:: Scheme Rewriting for @reference
+   :name: Scheme Rewriting

+   Tries to generate rewriting schemes such as congruence for :n:`@reference`.
+   Equivalent to setting :flag:`Rewriting Schemes` before declaring :n:`@reference`.

 .. example:: Induction scheme for tree and forest

    Currently the automatically-generated :term:`induction principles <induction principle>`